-Mark has been a partner at the firm for over 10 years and has helped clients to close more than US$225 billion worth of transactions across UK, Europe, CIS, Middle East, Africa, India, Asia, Australia and the US.
+Mark has been a partner at the firm for over 13 years and has helped clients to close more than US$300 billion worth of transactions across the US, UK, Europe, CIS, Middle East, Africa, India, Asia and Australia.

-Mark is recommended in Legal 500 for M&A premium deals and noted for his public takeover expertise.
-In 2014 Mark was named in Financial News "Top 40 under 40" list of rising stars in European legal services.
+Mark is ranked in Chambers and recommended in Legal 500 for M&A premium deals and noted for his public takeover expertise.
 He is a General Editor of Butterworths Takeovers Law and Practice (second edition 2015) and a contributor to other leading practitioner's texts on topics including shareholder activism, market abuse, schemes of arrangement and takeovers.
-He regularly lectures at Cambridge University to postgraduate MCL students as part of the Deals Course.
+He lectures annually at Cambridge University to postgraduate MCL students as part of the Deals Course.

 In September 2011, he completed a two-year secondment as Secretary to the UK’s Takeover Panel.
-During that time he was closely involved in the day-to-day regulation of UK public takeovers and also in revising the UK's Takeover Code, in particular the significant changes to the UK’s Takeover Code which came into effect in September 2011.
+During that time he was closely involved in the day-to-day regulation of UK public takeovers and also in significant revisions to the UK's Takeover Code.
 He continues to be actively involved in consultations regarding amendments to the UK's Takeover Code.
-In 2016 and following he has acted as Secretary to the Takeover Appeals Board in relation to various appeals.
+He also acts as Secretary to the Takeover Appeals Board in relation to various appeals.

 Mark's experience includes advising: